 Knowing what we can and cannot control is essential because as we go about life, we are constantly faced with a commingling of controllable and uncontrollable events.
 For example, I have control over what I give, but not what I receive.
 However, when something is offered to me, I have control over how I react to it, as well as whether I will accept it.
 Focusing on the controllable aspects of this interaction fosters a sense of empowerment, positively affecting my overall sense of control.

 The lesson here is to free ourselves from the burden of trying to control the uncontrollable.
-In other words, control our desire to control.
-Learn to either accept or let go of the things for which we have no control so that we may focus our energy on more gratifying pursuits.
+In other words, we should control our desire to control.
+Learn to either accept or let go of the things for which we have no control so that we can focus our energy on more gratifying pursuits.